-Often, the prior probability distributions used by Bayesian registration schemes are linear (see Section ??), and include minimizing the membrane energy of the deformation field [1, 10], the bending energy [3] or the linear-elastic energy [17].
+Often, the a priori probability distributions used by Bayesian registration schemes are linear (see Section 3.2.4), and include minimising the membrane energy of the deformation field (Amit et al., 1991; Gee et al., 1997), the bending energy (Bookstein, 1997a) or the linear-elastic energy (Miller et al., 1993).
 None of these linear penalties are symmetric, and they do not explicitly preserve the topology1 of the warped images.

-An alternative, to using a Bayesian scheme incorporating some form of elastic prior, could be to use a viscous fluid model [5, 6] to estimate the warps.
+An alternative, to using a Bayesian scheme incorporating some form of elastic prior, could be to use a viscous fluid model (Christensen et al., 1994; Christensen et al., 1996) to estimate the warps.
 In these models, finite difference methods are normally used to solve the partial differential equations that model one image as it "flows" to the same shape as the other.
 The major advantage of these methods is that they are able to account for large displacements and also ensure that the topology of the warped image is preserved, but they do have the disadvantage that they are computationally expensive.
 Viscous fluid models are almost able to warp any image so that it looks like any other image, while still preserving the original topology.
-In some respects these models may have too much freedom, in that extremely unlikely deformations are not penalized.
+In some respects these models may have too much freedom, in that extremely unlikely deformations are not penalised.

 Viscous fluid models are one of many approaches that describe the spatial transformations in terms of a physical process.
-However, rather than obeying physical laws, the intensity based registration model presented in this chapter utilizes statistical rules.
-Unlikely deformations are penalized by incorporating prior information about the smoothness of the expected deformations using a MAP scheme.
+However, rather than obeying physical laws, the intensity based registration model presented in this chapter utilises statistical rules.
+Unlikely deformations are penalised by incorporating prior information about the smoothness of the expected deformations using a MAP scheme.
 In addition, the topology of the deformed images is preserved by ensuring that the deformations are globally one-to-one.